Twitter fans pay tribute to departing CEO as Wall Street cheers his exit

 "Gonna miss this guy," Twitter designer Paul Stamatiou posted.
 "You remembered my name on day one."

-Wall Street's reaction was far harsher, as Twitter shares rose to $37.17 (25 pounds), up 3.6 percent, after news of Costolo's exit, meaning investors thought Twitter was worth $900 million more without Costolo than with him.
+Wall Street's reaction was far harsher, as Twitter shares rose to $37.17, up 3.6 percent, after news of Costolo's exit, meaning investors thought Twitter was worth $900 million more without Costolo than with him.

 But on Twitter itself, the sentiment was more in keeping with Twitter Chief Financial Officer Anthony Noto's reaction. "#forevergrateful to u for giving me a once in a lifetime opportunity to join you @Twitter," he wrote.
 "We will not rest until we make u proud."